The coronavirus outbreak could be a disaster for the census

 Morial, along with several Democratic members of Congress, including Rep. Alexandria Ocasio-Cortez (D-N.Y.), has suggested that the Census Bureau take the unprecedented step of extending the deadline past July 31.
 “It’s not going to be fair to people, and fair to the hard-to-count, if they cut that program off after this period of time,” Morial says.
 “It’s not difficult for the census to extend the time period that people have to respond.”

-But Lynk says that while the Census Bureau’s operations may shift slightly to adapt to the pandemic, extending the census deadline would require an act of Congress.
-The Leadership Conference on Civil and Human Rights outlines a number of challenges to extending the census, beyond the difficulty of meeting the December 1 deadline for reporting state populations to Congress: the farther from April 1 someone reports, the less accurate his or her recall is likely to be; major weather events like hurricanes, which could disrupt enumeration, tend to take place in the later months; data collection should be consistent across the country; and a delay might make it harder to count mobile populations like migrant farmworkers.
+But Lynk says that while the Census Bureau’s operations may shift the July 31 self-response and nonresponse followup deadline past July 31 to adapt to the pandemic, extending the statutory deadlines—December 1, 2020 for apportioning congressional seats and April 1, 2021 for redistricting data files—deadline would require an act of Congress.
+The Leadership Conference on Civil and Human Rights outlines a number of additional challenges to extending the July 31 census, beyond the difficulty of meeting the statutory deadlines: the farther from April 1 someone reports, the less accurate his or her recall is likely to be; major weather events like hurricanes, which could disrupt enumeration, tend to take place in the later months; data collection should be consistent across the country; and a delay might make it harder to count mobile populations like migrant farmworkers.
 The challenges, it seems, are endless.

 Census advocates all agree on one thing: the safest, most accurate way for people to be counted is to self-report from their own homes.
 “We’re really doubling down on elevating the importance of the fact that everyone’s responding to the 2020 census on their own, online, by phone, or with the paper questionnaire,” Lynk says.

-Note: Correction: An earlier version of this story misstated which census deadlines would require an act of Congress to change.
-The December 31, 2020 and April 1, 2021 statutory deadlines, not the July 31, 2020 self-reporting deadline, would require congressional approval.